 Notification of Loss of California College Promise Grant

-The District shall notify students who are placed on academic or progress probation for the first time, of the potential loss of California College Promise Grant.
-Notifications will be sent to students 30 days after the end of each primary term that resulted in the student’s being placed on probation.
+The District shall notify students who are placed on academic or progress probation for the first time of the potential loss of the California College Promise Grant.
+Notifications will be sent to students 30 days after the end of each primary term that resulted in the students being placed on probation.
 The notification will clearly state that two consecutive primary terms of probation will lead to a loss of the California College Promise Grant until the student is no longer on probation.
-Each student will be notified about probation through the email address on file.
-The notification will advise students about the available student support services to assist them in maintain eligibility.
+Each student will be notified about probation through their Mendocino College email address.
+The notification will advise students about the available student support services to assist them in maintaining eligibility.
 Guidelines for appeals and deadline dates will be provided in the notifications.

 The District shall also notify the students placed on academic or progress probation for a second consecutive term which has resulted in the loss of his/her fee waiver.
-Each student will be notified about the loss of fee waiver through the email address on file.
+Each student will be notified about the loss of fee waiver through their Mendocino College email address.